last update: Oct 1, 2009

 In addition to ICSP commands other instructions manage the programmer, control programming voltages, execute precise delays, communicate via I2C or SPI bus.

-Every instruction is executed in at least 40 us, due to the interpreter loop execution time; ICSP commands use T1 or T2 as values for delays; all instructions return an echo, with the exception of FLUSH, which immediately sends the output buffer and stops the execution of current packet; in case an instruction doesn't have enough parameters it returns an error (0xFE) and the execution of current packet is halted.
+ICSP commands use T1 or T2 as values for delays; all instructions return an echo, with the exception of FLUSH, which immediately sends the output buffer and stops the execution of current packet.

 The state of USB connection is signaled by LED2: it blinks at 4 Hz during enumeration, at 1 Hz in normal operation.